shr00mie/gmapslocsharing/README.md

 - geohash==1.1

 # Updates
+[ 08.15.2019]
+- fell down a rabbit hole optimizing the Dockerfile for the modified HA+Chrome image.
+- introduced entrypoint which grabs requirements as root and then switches to a predefined user:group to run the homeassistant as.
+- pretty big refactor of setup.sh. should now be able to just throw that in a script on your docker server, change some variables if necessary, and let it rip.
+- should go without saying, but examine the contents and modify for your environment as required.
+- dropped country HA config option under device_tracker platform. this will probably break shit, so if you were using it, check and remove it from your config.
+- updated the manual install scripts.

 [ 08.12.2019 ]
 - so...you know how sometimes you start replacing a light bulb and before you know it you're under the car replacing the O2 sensor...that's basically what happened.